 Before you start searching for a new therapist or blame yourself, I want to offer you a few perspective shifts to help you see how honoring your sensitivity and speaking up to your therapist can help you get the most from your sessions.

 1) You don’t have realistic expectations for yourself, your therapist, or the therapy process

 If you’ve never been in therapy before, you probably don’t know what therapy is like.
 You might see examples of therapists on TV – either them snobbily nodding and taking notes, or doing egregious (not to mention illegal) things – like stalking their clients or coming drunk to session.

 It’s normal to have unrealistic expectations of therapy.
 Especially when you’re really hurting and ready for change.
 Yet, healing requires you to open up yourself and look at what you’ve been avoiding or been afraid to admit.
 It’s no surprise once you start therapy – you might feel worse before you start to feel better.

 If you’ve been numbing your emotions with food, dating apps, or mindless Netflix shows, and now your therapist is teaching you skills to name and identify your feelings, stuff is gonna come up!
 You’re gonna feel overwhelmed.
 It might make you question if this whole therapy thing is a good idea.

-Sometimes we (unconsciously) expect our therapist to read our mind.
+Sometimes we (unconsciously) expect our therapist to read our minds.
 Or be perfect.
 Or say the right thing every time.
 Therapists are humans, too.
 We forget things.
 We mess up.
-We double book appointments.
+We double-book appointments.
 We try one approach and, in doing so, learn we should have taken a different route in helping you.
 (FYI: This does not mean it’s okay for your therapist to be rude, condescending, unprofessional, or make you feel unsafe.)